lhico/roms_idealized_exps/experiments/experiment04/README.md

 Set the model with an analytical initial condition with stratified fields and try it yourself.

-This case consists of non-stratified, homogenous fields with wind parallel to the coast (in this case we will the stress momentum flux).
-The upwelling.h example is the basis to  this project.

 1. Set up the directory
 2. Set up build_roms.sh